toniedzwiedz/pacc/languages/java.md

 Use UFT-8 encoding.

 Okay, so that was a typo.
 I'm sorry but you just want everything to be perfect.
-Thankfully, this is on GitHub so somone who cares can fix it.
+Thankfully, this is on GitHub so somone who actually cares can fix it.